angelagilhotra/blog/content/about-me.md

 image = ""

 +++
 I like experimenting more than anything!

 Currently working as Special Projects Lead @ [Gitcoin](https://gitcoin.co).
-Previously I worked as a Blockchain developer at [Matic Network](https://matic.network).
+Previously I worked as a blockchain developer at [Matic Network](https://matic.network).